emergenzeHack/ukrainehelp.emergenzehack.info/en/about.md

 The project is addressed to all the people who are concerned about what is happening in Ukraine and who want to get active (even from home), in a peaceful and supportive way, to give a hand to the Ukrainian people.

-[Here](https://docs.google.com/document/d/1XodHRBv12ADqYYzPGM42jRF9D-CONBjLoax7yXOyjGc/edit?usp=sharing) the official first press of the project
+[Here](https://docs.google.com/document/d/1XodHRBv12ADqYYzPGM42jRF9D-CONBjLoax7yXOyjGc/edit?usp=sharing) the official first press of the project.

 **Reuse**